Cooperation-org/LinkedClaims/LinkedClaimsRFC.md

 ---

- A signed, structured document about a URI, that itself has a URI.
+ A signed, structured document with a claim about a URI, that itself has a URI.

 ---